Floquet state depletion in ac-driven circuit QED

-With the probe pulse set at the resonator frequency $\nu=\nu_\text{r}$, the denominator in Eq.~\eqref{chi} yields the resonance condition for cavity reflection: $\mu/h = \nu_\text{r} + k'f_\text{d}$, with an integer $k'$.
-It resembles the one for the population, but contains an additional resonator photon.
-The modified fringes observed in the cavity response can thus be interpreted as cavity-assisted LZSM interference with one state dressed by a cavity photon \cite{Koski2018a, Kohler2018a, Mi2018b, Shevchenko2018a}.
+According to Eq.~\eqref{chi}, $\chi^{(0)}(\nu)$ and hence the cavity reflection assume an appreciable size when two conditions are fulfilled.
+First, with the probe frequency set at the resonator frequency $\nu=\nu_\text{r}$, the denominator yields the resonance condition $\mu/h = \nu_\text{r} + k'f_\text{d}$ for some integer $k'$.
+It resembles the resonance condition for the population, but contains an additional cavity photon.
+The modified fringes observed in the reflection can thus be interpreted as cavity-assisted LZSM interference with one state dressed by a cavity photon \cite{Koski2018a, Kohler2018a, Mi2018b, Shevchenko2018a}.
+Second, one Floquet state must be predominantly populated such that $|p_0-p_1|\approx 1$.
 Figure~\ref{fig:crescents}(b) shows such Floquet spectroscopy measured by the reflectance of the resonator $|S_{11}|$ as a function of interdot detuning $\varepsilon $ and drive power $P\propto A^2$ for $f_\text{d} = \SI{2.5}{\GHz}$ and $2t_\text{c}/h \approx\SI{6.2}{\GHz}$.
 As expected, the LZSM pattern is similar to the one reported in Ref.~\cite{Koski2018a}.

 An interesting and qualitatively new situation arises when the resonance conditions for both the transition between Floquet states and the cavity-assisted transition coincide, i.e., when the system reaches the double resonance